 - Assess and create strategic plans for PLN organizing campaigns, focusing on parent- and community-determined goals.
 Support parent leaders to determine targets, tactics, winnable outcomes, and outreach plans.

-- Collaborate with other PLN Community Organizer to integrate campaign and leadership development work into current PLN parent empowerment programming
+- Collaborate with other PLN Community Organizer to integrate campaign and leadership development work into current PLN parent empowerment programming.

-Leadership Programs:
+Leadership Programs

 - Represent PLN within relevant community coalitions and networks addressing social justice and other interconnected issues impacting PLN families, such as workers’ rights, tenants’ rights, immigrants’ rights, and healthcare.